jgoerzen/vintage-computing/README.md

 included database, which is part of Debian.
 Many users used to put this in their login scripts to automatically display a random little snippet when they'd log in.

+## Debian and BSD games (/usr/games)

+In addition to the games listed above, quite a few more are also available in `/usr/games`.
+These are installed via Debian packages, are all open source.
+Most come from the `bsdgames` collection.
+Some were written decades ago, though a few are more modern.
+All can be played on a text terminal.

+To get a list of available games, type `vint usrgames list`.

+Here are some highlights for you:

 # Included Emulators